RaghuHemadri/Multi-Agent-Generative-Network/README.md

 ### Datasets
 * The code uses CelebA dataset.
 * In the MAGNET directory create a directory named 'data'.
 * The dataset can be manually downloaded from [this link](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
 For manual download, use the aligned and cropped dataset.
+Unzip the dataset to 'data/celeba'.
 * The dataset is automatically downloaded to 'data' directory by running

       python3 download_celeba.py